childmindresearch/lingualearn/README.md

 # LinguaLearn Words

-LinguLearn Words software was created by Arno Klein (binarybottle.com) as a vocabulary building tool.
+LinguLearn Words software was created by Arno Klein (binarybottle.com) as a vocabulary building tool (see lingualearn.py).

-See documentation at the top of lingualearn.py for more information.
+The repository also contains a first step toward a MadLib-style game that generates a silly, modified image (see glibgab).